We use cookies.

 option publishers: Korea: Hanulim Kids.

 Costanza Rizzacasa D’Orsogna, a journalist and essayist, graduated in Creative Writing from Columbia University in New York.
 She writes for the Corriere della Sera.
 With Guanda, she published her first novel Non superare le dosi consigliate (Do not Exceed Recommended Intake) in 2020.
-Storia di Milo, il gatto che non sapeva saltare (Milo’s Story: The Cat Who Couldn’t Jump, 2018), her first book starring the disabled little cat, was also published by Guanda in 2018.
-Foreign rights have been sold to Thailand (Reading Italy Part.) and South Korea (Hanulim Kids Co.).
+Guanda has published Storia di Milo, il gatto che non sapeva saltare (Milo’s Story: The Cat Who Couldn’t Jump, 2018), her first book starring the disabled little cat, whose foreign rights have been sold to Thailand (Reading Italy Part.) and South Korea (Hanulim Kids Co.) and Storia di Milo, il gatto che andò al Polo Sud (The Story of Milo, the Cat Who Went to the South Pole, 2021).
+She lives in Rome with her Milo.

 We use cookies.